yairEO/tagify/README.md

 * Tags can be trimmed via `hellip` by giving `max-width` to the `tag` element in your `CSS`
 * Easily customized

+### building the project
+Simply run `gulp` in your terminal, from the project's path.

 ### Basic usage
 Lets say this is your markup, and you already have a value set on the input (which was pre-filled by data from the server):